EmiliaWenta/goit-react-hw-08-phonebook/README.md

 ## General Information

-- This project concerns task no. 8 from the GoIT react.js module course.
 - Task goal: learnig how to using JSON Web Token.
 - Main setup and functionality.
+  - Homepage - an informational page about the application's capabilities.
+  - Account creation functionality utilizing the backend.
-  - Form - here you can add new contact (name and phone-number).
+  - After logging in, you can add, delete, and search contacts by name.
-  - The updated contact list is displayed below.
-  - You can remove some contacts if you need.
-  - It is impossible to add an existing contact, an appropriate message will be displayed.
-  - You can filter your contacts.
+  - Your data will not be lost; you can access it whenever you want.

 ## Technologies Used